 Zoe recommends that you should get out as much as you can.
-Obviously, this has been a challenge since the pandemic started.
+This has been a challenge since the pandemic started.
 But walk around the area, go out for coffee, walk downtown, go to the art gallery, go for a drive, get out and get around, and you will notice how friendly people are.
 Even if you don't know anyone, try to familiarize yourself in a regional setting.
 And then slowly, you will start to enjoy a fascinating food culture, arts, sports, music, and festivities.
-"Get involved in those as much as you can, get chatting to people, and then before you know it, you’re connected, and there's a lot of opportunities.
+"Get involved in those as much as you can, get chatting to people, and then before you know it, you're connected, and there's a lot of opportunities.
 Just like with anything, it's as much as you get out there and challenge yourself; you'll find that you get connected," says Zoe.

-The salary range is definitely different and lower than equivalent jobs in big cities, and this is why regional living and regional job application requires a lifestyle change.
-"If you intend to work in Ballarat, for example, but still have your life in Melbourne, I will encourage you to really think about it because it will be a 20% or $20,000 difference.
+The salary range is different and lower than equivalent jobs in big cities, and this is why regional living and regional job application requires a lifestyle change.
+"If you intend to work in Ballarat, for example, but still have your life in Melbourne, I will encourage you to think about it because it will be a 20% or $20,000 difference.
 The cost of living is very different," says Zoe.

 This trend was initiated before the pandemic but is now well and truly a possibility for many professionals who work for large and small organizations in big cities: working remotely and living in regional areas.
 In a previous podcast interview with Alistair Freeman (Episode 55), he mentioned that many of his neighbors in regional NSW were already working remotely before the pandemic.